Toadie Rebecchi: Storylines

 Dee later returns to Ramsay Street after Andrea insists on meeting with her again.
 She and Toadie decide to recommence their relationship.
 However, Elly, who has been wrongly imprisoned for killing Finn and is Andrea's cellmate, warns them that Andrea is attempting to gain custody of Hugo by connecting with Dee.
 Dee supports Toadie as he attempts to appeal Elly's sentence.
 However, their relationship falls apart after Dee decides to connect with Heather despite Toadie's warnings and Toadie refusing to allow it.
 They later break up.
 On another visit to the prison, Andrea and Owen Campbell (Johnny Ruffo) drug and attack Dee, allowing for Andrea to escape and kidnap Hugo pretending to be Dee.
 Heather later traps Andrea at Erinsborough High, and she is arrested.
 Although grateful towards Heather for helping him, Toadie remains angry at her and Dee for being part of the reason Andrea escaped and, despite Shane and Dipi attempting to convince him to talk to her, he refuses to see Dee.
 A private investigator tracks down Dee's biological father Peter Wilson, who is living in Alaska, and Toadie informs Dee of Peter's whereabouts and that he has lung cancer.
 With Heather having a prison transfer due to Toadie and Andrea's anger at her, Dee decides to leave and meet Peter in Alaska after reconciling with Toadie.

+Toadie begins a casual relationship with his personal assistant, Melanie Pearson (Lucinda Cowden), which later becomes serious, and the two ultimately marry.
+The couple plan to leave Ramsay Street after their wedding, but are convinced to stay by a series of video messages from past residents of the street.
+However, within two years, Mel has left Toadie and fled Erinsborough, after which he discovers a surprising romantic connection with his long-time neighbour Terese Willis (Rebekah Elmaloglou), who has also split up with Paul.
+Ignoring concerns that they are rushing their relationship, Terese and Toadie quickly marry, and Toadie moves into Terese's family home with Nell and Hugo.
+Two months after the wedding, Mel returns and reveals that she abandoned the family due to her becoming embroiled in blackmail threats and ultimately the apparent death of Krista Sinclair (Majella Davis), while Paul jilted Terese due to the same circumstances.
+Although Toadie initially remains determined to move on with Terese, the marriage is destabilised by the revelations and Toadie eventually has sex with Mel.
+When Terese discovers his betrayal, she ends the relationship but later agrees to work on their marriage.